The PokerListings Daily 3-Bet is a tight sweater, a premium selection of soft cheeses and the softest seat in the afternoon poker news home game.

 292 - Day 3, Sunday August 24, 2014

-Check the full list here; catch the livestream of all the final table action right here starting at 2 pm CET (8 am ET)
+Catch the livestream of all the final table action starting at 2 pm CET (8 am ET)